The 20 Best Generalized Tonic-Clonic Seizure Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

-Camilo Gracia is a Neurologist in Pittsburgh, Pennsylvania.
+Camilo Garcia Gracia, MD, specializes in epilepsy neurology and is board-certified in neurology, epilepsy and clinical neurophysiology by the American Board of Psychiatry and Neurology.
+Dr. Garcia Gracia completed fellowships at Cleveland Clinic, residencies at Cleveland Clinic and Universidad Javeriana and medical degree at National University of Colombia.
 Dr. Gracia is rated as a Distinguished provider by MediFind in the treatment of Generalized Tonic-Clonic Seizure.
-His top areas of expertise are Photosensitive Epilepsy, Continuous Spike-Wave During Slow Sleep Syndrome, Seizures, and Landau-Kleffner Syndrome.
-Dr. Gracia is currently accepting new patients.
+His top areas of expertise are Seizures, Photosensitive Epilepsy, Continuous Spike-Wave During Slow Sleep Syndrome, and Landau-Kleffner Syndrome.

 Alexandra Urban